 I’ve spent a lot of time speaking with the activists we support around the world lately, listening to their grave concerns.
 For so many of them, our government has presented a new set of challenges above and beyond those they routinely experience.
 Tragically, the Trump administration is encouraging authoritarian leaders around the world to indulge their baser instincts—and many of our grantee partners and their communities are feeling the repercussions firsthand.

 At home, we’ve watched the president attempt to break down the credibility of our free press.
-In the developing world, we see leaders transforming his words into brutal action.
+Around the world, we see leaders transforming his words into brutal action.
 Just last month in Burma, two Reuters journalists were sentenced to seven years in prison for their courageous reporting of the Burmese military’s atrocities against the Muslim Rohingya minority.
 The sentence was announced after months of Burmese authorities calling Western coverage of the crisis “fake news”—drawing directly from our president’s lexicon.

 In Cambodia, Prime Minister Hun Sen has taken cues from Trump’s “America First” approach to forge “Peace First,” a harsh new policy through which ‘peace’ is achieved by punishing voices of dissent.
 Beginning in 2017, journalists critical of the state have been harassed and arrested, pushing many to seek asylum elsewhere.
 Many of Cambodia’s leading newspapers and radio stations have been shut down or taken over by companies allied with Sen. The country’s free press is being forced into hiding.